Ersanio/Super-Chip8x/README.md

 - chip8.asm: label "GAMES": Add the path to your ROM with labels:
 ```
 ROMNAME:
-	incbin c8games/ROMNAME ;the name of the file
+	incbin c8games/ROMNAME ;the name of the file.
+Doesn't have to match label name
 .END
 ```
 - chip8.asm: label "ROMS": Add a pointer to the path you added in above step: